bio-guoda/preston/README.md

 ...
 ```

-Tells us that there's a software program called "Preston" that started a crawl on 2018-09-05 .
+tells us that there's a software program called "Preston" that started a crawl on 2018-09-05 .
 A little farther down, you'll see things like:

 ```console
 <https://gbif.org> <http://www.w3.org/1999/02/22-rdf-syntax-ns#type> <http://www.w3.org/ns/prov#Organization> .